College fans taking note of NCAA sponsors

-When asked to identify official sponsors, respondents selected from a field of companies and brands that was provided to them for each business sector.
-Only the top-scoring companies and brands are listed in the results published here.
+When asked to identify official sponsors, respondents selected from a field of companies and brands that was provided to them.
 The percentage responses listed have been rounded.
 The margin of error for each survey is +/- 4.9 percentage points.

-Turnkey Intelligence performs research work for several college athletic departments, including men’s basketball runner-up the University of Michigan, as well as numerous sponsors involved in college sports.
+Turnkey Intelligence performs research work for more than 30 conferences and schools as well as for numerous sponsors that are involved in college sports.

 SPONSORSHIP SIGNIFICANCE AND ASSESSMENT

 Subject: How much more likely are fans to consider purchasing/using an NCAA sponsor's product/service if they are aware of the relationship?

 To read: 39 percent of the surveyed NCAA fans said they would be more likely to consider using a shipping/delivery company that is the NCAA's official sponsor in that category if they knew which company had that designation.
 That response rate increased to 58 percent when considering only those fans who correctly knew that UPS holds those rights for the NCAA.

 |CATEGORY (NCAA SPONSOR)||AMONG ALL NCAA FANS||AMONG NCAA FANS WHO CORRECTLY IDENTIFIED THE SPONSOR||DIFFERENCE|

 |Insurance (Allstate)||39%||57%||+18 pct. points|